 Every business owner wants to minimize their taxes.
 That’s understandable.
-What they don’t understand, and where you come in, is educating them on the impact that minimizing taxes has on their valuation when it’s time to transition.
+What they don’t understand is the impact that minimizing taxes has on their valuation when it’s time to transition.

 Here’s an example:

-Your client does $15M in revenue.
+A company does $15M in revenue.
 After COGS and all operating expenses they have a net income of $1.5M.
-They then work with you to “reduce their taxes” by getting their net income down to $1.0M.
+They then work to “reduce their taxes” by getting their net income down to $1.0M.
 Assuming a 30% tax bracket, that is a tax savings of $150,000 that year.
-You just earned your fee, right?
+Sounds good, right?